binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 In this chapter I am going to detail a common work-flow of a penetration tester followed with some tried and tested practises to augment your agile development work-flow.

-Coming at the security problem from a penetration testers point of view (read team) can be quite different than coming at it from a software developers point of view (blue team (if you are aware)).
+Coming at the security problem from a penetration testers point of view (red team) can be quite different than coming at it from a software developers point of view (blue team (if you are aware)).

 * The penetration tester is trying to find all the faults in your system.
 This is not limited to the technology aspect either, as we address throughout this book.
 * As a web developer, you are more focussed on delivering a solution that makes a problem less of a problem.
 Often not thinking so much about what could go wrong, but more focused on how to make it work.

 In saying that, the two disciplines can work in harmony together.
-There is a real need for improving most software developers security related awareness, skills and knowledge, and as this book is focussed on the web developer, it is my intention to show you as a web developer, how to take the lessons learnt from the penetration testers perspective and apply it to your own work and life.
+There is a real need for improving most software developers security related awareness, skills and knowledge, and as this book is focussed on the web developer, it is my intention to show you as a web developer, how to take the lessons learnt from the penetration testers perspective and apply some of them to your own work and life.
 That is right, security needs to be part of who you are.
 I have the advantage of working in both disciplines and also in some very successful Scrum teams often as Scrum Master.
 This makes it relatively easy to empathise to both sides and pull the best from both sides, then apply it to the other side.
 Thus attempting to bring both in to harmony.

 ## Penetration Testing {#process-and-practises-penetration-testing}

-This is the process and the steps commonly taken by a penetration tester.
+The following is the process and the steps commonly taken by a penetration tester.

 ### Reconnaissance {#process-and-practises-penetration-testing-reconnaissance}

 This is the act of information gathering.
 The quieter you can do this, the less likely you will be to raise suspicions or raise your clients defences.
 Here we want to gather as much information that will be potentially useful for taking into the following stages.
-Where we start to obtain more information about services & other software being used & their versions.
+Where we start to obtain more information about services and other software being used and their versions.
 Moving from passive to more active techniques.
 We need to learn as much as possible about the people involved within, related to and how they are related to the target organisation.
 This way we will be able to create effective attack strategies including non technical aspects such as physical security and pretexts for the people we want to exploit.

-#### The Forms it Takes
+#### Reconnaissance Forms

-Information gathering can be done in such a way that the target doesn't know you are doing it (passive) through to where the target should absolutely know you are doing it (active), but all to often the target still does not notice due to insufficient logging, monitoring, alerting (as mentioned in several of the following chapters) and someone actually taking notice as discussed in the People chapter around engagement.
+Information gathering can be done in such a way that the target does not know you are doing it (passive) through to where the target should absolutely know you are doing it (active), but all to often the target still does not notice due to insufficient logging, monitoring, alerting (as discussed in several of the following chapters) and someone actually taking notice as discussed in the People chapter around engagement.

 #### Passive

 This is when the information gathering can not be detected by the target.
 Information is gathered indirectly from the target.
+Often from:

-Usually from sources that have had direct relationship with the target.
-Social media web sites,
+* Sources that have had direct relationship with the target
+* Social media web sites

 The pen tester or attacker can not directly probe the target.
 They must use third party information.
 Sometimes this will be out of date, so confirmation needs to be sought.
 This is usually not to difficult, but it takes more time than if the passive constraint was lifted and the pen tester could probe directly.